Peter Bryan: Attacks

 In 1987, Peter Bryan lived in the Flying Angel, Custom House, East London.
 Police were called when he attempted to throw another resident from his sixth-floor window.
 The victim reported that the initial attack by Bryan was unprovoked.
-Police took no action against Bryan in the attack.
+Police took no action against Bryan in relation to the attack.

 In 1994, Bryan was sent to Rampton Secure Hospital after admitting to the murder of 21-year-old shop assistant Nisha Sheth, who was beaten to death with a hammer in 1993.
-By February 2001, the nursing staff thought he had made considerable progress in regard to his "behaviour, attitude, maturity, relationships, anger and insight."
+By February 2001, the nursing staff thought he had made considerable progress regarding his "behaviour, attitude, maturity, relationships, anger and insight."
 Bryan was transferred from Rampton in June 2001 to the John Howard Centre after a six-month trial leave project agreed by the Home Office.
 He was released into the care of a psychiatrist and social worker.

 After applying to a Mental Health Review Tribunal in 2002, Bryan was moved to the Riverside Hostel in north London where he was allowed to come and go as he pleased.
 In October 2003, psychiatrists noted there had been "a continued improvement in his mental state" and talked of plans for a move to more independent accommodation.

 In January 2004, social workers applied for the transfer of Bryan to "low–support accommodation"; instead, Bryan was transferred to an open psychiatric ward at Newham General Hospital for his safety after allegations that he had indecently assaulted a 16-year-old girl.
 A month later, Bryan killed friend Brian Cherry on 17 February 2004, just hours after being discharged from the mental health unit.
 Reportedly, the victim had been dismembered and officers found a frying pan on the stove with tissue from the dead man's brain.
 Bryan was remanded to Broadmoor Hospital after appearing in court over Cherry's death.

 On 25 April, Bryan killed fellow patient Richard Loudwell, aged 59, while still in Broadmoor.
 Bryan said that if he had not been interrupted he would have eaten Loudwell's flesh.
 In 2011, an inquest ruled that Bryan had not been watched properly and had not been adequately assessed by Broadmoor staff.

 Trial

 On 15 March 2005, Bryan pleaded guilty at the Old Bailey to two manslaughters on the grounds of diminished responsibility.
 Judge Giles Forrester said: "You killed on these last two occasions because it gave you a thrill and a feeling of power when you ate flesh."
 Forrester sentenced Bryan to a whole-life tariff.

-In 2006, Lord Chief Justice Lord Phillips overturned the "whole life" tariff but said it was unlikely that Bryan, who is mentally ill, would ever be released.
-The sentences was changed to a minimum of 15 years.
+In 2006, Lord Chief Justice Lord Phillips overturned the whole-life tariff but said it was unlikely that Bryan, who is mentally ill, would ever be released.
+The sentences were changed to a minimum of 15 years.
 Bryan was committed to Broadmoor Hospital for treatment.